ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 registered and aligned class averages, then compute some quality measure on all classes.

-These are most similar to the historical MATLAB approaches, sometimes referred to as "out-of-core" methods.
-It is believed that many legacy MATLAB experiments computed contrast (variance) of all class averaged images, sorted the class averages to express highest contrast, potentially avoiding classes with views we've already seen.
-This can be accomplished now by using the ``ContrastImageQualityFunction`` in a ``GlobalWithRepulsionClassSelector``.
+Many classic experiments computed variance of each class averaged image, sorting to express highest variance.
+Sometimes this is referred to as Contrast.
+Often times the classes are selected to avoid classes with views we've already seen.
+This can be accomplished now by using the ``VarianceImageQualityFunction`` in a ``GlobalWithRepulsionClassSelector``.

 An SNR based approach is also provided, and a Bandpass method should